Early Intervention Professionals and Families Recommend the Pediatric Belt Cane

-Geri Darko, an O&M specialist from the Great State of Montana talks about her pediatric belt cane (toddler cane) experiences with two students Jack and Wyatt-both have videos on this site.
-Briefly, Geri is a fan.
+Geri Darko, an O&M specialist talks about her pediatric belt cane (toddler cane) experiences with two students Jack, optic nerve hypoplasia and Wyatt, Leber Congenital Amaurosis.

 Becky Hommer was an early adopter of pediatric belt canes.
-She shares her experiences introducing them to two-, three- and four-year-old children who were blind.
-All her students benefited from wearing their belt canes.
+She shares her experiences introducing them to two-, three- and four-year-old children who are blind and mobility visually impaired.

-Elga Joffee became an O&M Specialist in the 1970s.
-She has taught children who were blind and visually impaired across the age and exceptionality spectrum.
-Elga was one of the first to learn of the idea for a wearable white cane and also has provided it to several of her students.
-Click play to learn all about it.
+Elga Joffee O&M Specialist teaches children born blind or mobility visually impaired across the age and exceptionality spectrum.
+Elga was one of the first to learn of the idea for a pediatric belt cane and has used it with her students.

-Mary Stap is a Teacher of the Visually Impaired and Orientation and Mobility specialist trained early intervention and elementary school teacher.
-She describes her approach to working with Donovan, a child with septo optic dysplasia (SOD) who has significant sensory challenges.
+Mary Stap, Teacher of the Visually Impaired, Orientation and Mobility specialist, early intervention teacher describes her approach to working with Donovan, a child with Septo optic dysplasia (SOD) who has significant sensory challenges.

-June found Safe Toddles through a social media post.
-She knew immediately that the pediatric belt cane would help her son Caeden.
+June knew immediately that the pediatric belt cane would help her son Caeden.
 Caeden is two-years-old and has cortical visual impairment.
 He also has cerebral palsy, his right side is his weaker side.
-Watch to learn more

-Damien is blind due to Norries and struggled with independent walking.
+Damien is blind due to Norries and was provided with a gait trainer due to inability to walk independently.
 He wasn't a fan of wearing his belt cane, at first.
-Now, he doesn't walk with confidence without it.
+Now, he doesn't use a gait trainer instead wears his belt cane.

 Madison's (32 months) mom and dad discuss their experiences with the pediatric belt cane aka toddler cane.